Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Abstract

 \section{Abstract}

 We investigate basic hydrogen quantities like the molecular bond length, the molecular dissociation energy and the van-der-Waals interaction in idealized situations in an effort to discern a suitable exchange-correlation functional for the molecular to metal transition in warm dense hydrogen.
-The best reproduction of bond length and dissociation energy is given by the r$^2$SCAN functional, several vdW functionals and also HSE06 fair qualitatively and quantitatively no better than PBE or worse.
+The best reproduction of bond length and dissociation energy is given by the r$^2$SCAN functional, several vdW functionals and also HSE06 fair qualitatively and quantitatively no better than PBE or worse. r$^2$SCAN however fails at reproducing the van-der-Waals energy minimum.
 In addition we investigate quantities like the static and dynamic ion structure factor, and the electronic DOS to determine differences between exchange-correlation functionals with and without van-der-Waals corrections in the transition region from the molecular to the metallic regime of hydrogen.